RamiyaSivakumar/FinalProjectDelivery/README.md

    levels = colnames(design))
 contr.matrix
 ```
-Voom is a function within limma that allows the raw counts data to be transformed into the normalized data that accomadates the mean-variance relationship.
+Voom is a function within limma that allows the raw counts data to be transformed into the normalized data that accommadates the mean-variance relationship.
 ```{r}
 par(mfrow=c(1,2))
 v <- voom(x, design, plot=TRUE)